 A number of provisions relating to the multiple class structure of our common stock are novel or uncommon among other corporations with multiple class structures.
-For example, whenever a holder of LT10 or LT50 common stock desires to transfer or convert shares of his or her LT10 or LT50 common stock, our amended and restated certificate of incorporation and the Voting Trust Agreement contain certain provisions that require, subject to certain exceptions, the trustees of the Voting Trust to attempt to find a holder of shares of Class A common stock to exchange such shares for such shares of LT10 or LT50 common stock, and such shares of LT10 or LT50 common stock will only convert into shares of
+For example, whenever a holder of LTA or LTB common stock desires to transfer or convert shares of his or her LTA or LTB common stock, our amended and restated certificate of incorporation and the Voting Trust Agreement contain certain provisions that require, subject to certain exceptions, the trustees of the Voting Trust to attempt to find a Trust Beneficiary to exchange shares of Class A common stock held by such Trust Beneficiary for such shares of LTA or LTB common stock, and such shares of LTA or LTB common stock will only convert into shares of Class A common stock at a slower rate.